-The arteriviruses detected in domestic animals to date are only distantly related to the arterivirus found in hedgehogs (i.e. HhAV-1).
+The arteriviruses known to affect domestic animals are only distantly related to the arterivirus detected in hedgehogs (i.e. HhAV-1).
 Whilst arteriviruses are typically considered to be highly species specific, the potential for transmission of HhAV-1 between hedgehogs and other animals (e.g. rabbits or rodents) is yet unknown.